 Youth ALIVE! advocates for sensible policies that reduce gun, gang, family and dating violence and that promote justice and equity for communities disproportionately affected by violence.

 Youth ALIVE! knows that in order to achieve our goals of a safe, equitable and just community, we need to change the conditions we live in.
-This is why Youth ALIVE! strongly supports the following bills in 2019.
+This is why Youth ALIVE! strongly supportED the following bills in 2019.

 You can submit a letter to support or oppose these policies, too!